litmus-tests/litmus-tests-riscv/README.md

 To see a comparison, using the mcompare tool from the diy tool suite, of the operational (left) and axiomatic (right) models, do `make compare-models`.

+At present seven tests show up as different between operational and axiomatic models.
+These tests involve load-reserve and store-conditional to two different locations.
+The herd tool assumes that different locations are on different cache lines, in which case the store-conditional must fail, while the rmem tool does not build in that assumption, so the store-conditional can either fail or succeed.

 To see all the details of a specific test do `make show-test TEST=<name>` where `<name>` is a litmus test name (e.g. MP).